Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Figure 13: Encapsulated air end

-Some manufacturers use encapsulated air ends, which combine several components within the air end’s metal casing, including the rotors, intake valves, and separators, in a single package.
+Some manufacturers use encapsulated air ends, which combine several components within the air end’s metal casing, such as the rotors, intake valves, and separators, in a single package.
 However, encapsulated air ends are bulky and restrictive, presenting design challenges for air compressor manufacturers, vehicle upfitters, and OEMs.
-The combined pieces result in an awkward, inflexible shape that must be accommodated.
+The combined pieces result in an inflexible shape that must be accommodated.

-When manufacturers choose not to combine multiple components within an encapsulated air end, they have the freedom to design smaller systems with more efficient designs without compromising on power or efficacy.
+When manufacturers choose not to combine multiple components within an encapsulated air end, they can design smaller systems with more efficient designs without compromising on power or efficacy.

 Basic Functions & Operation

-Rotary screw air compressors are pressurized systems, comprised of many interconnected components that work together to compress air.
+Rotary screw air compressors are pressurized systems comprising many interconnected components that work together to compress air.

 But the use of oil also makes the air compressor systems more complex.
 In addition to requiring a mechanism for producing compressed air, rotary screw air compressors also need to circulate, filter, and recycle oil.

-In a sense, two separate systems are working together; one makes air, and the other circulates oil.
-Combined, the systems look something like this:
+Two separate systems work together; one makes air, and the other circulates oil.
+The combined systems look something like this:

 Figure 14: Air compressor system flow